What is Testosterone?

 - Improved sports performance, and the ability to build more muscle

 - Improve sleep

 How did my levels get low in the first place?

 A fact of getting older, testosterone declines as men age.
 During puberty, testosterone levels are at a lifetime peak and these levels begin to decline in the early to mid 20’s.
 As they drop a man is said to be in andropause.

 The effects of environmental pollutants including plastics and pesticides can cause the pituitary to slow prematurely and can damage testosterone-producing cells in the testicles.
-As environmental pollution rises it is more common for us to see clients in their mid to early thirties with low levels of testosterone.
+As environmental pollution rises it is more common for us to see clients in their mid to early thirties with low levels of male hormones.

 Pre-existing medical conditions are also related to low Testosterone levels.
-If you have one of the following conditions we recommend getting your testosterone levels checked.
+If you have one of the following conditions we recommend getting your male hormones checked.